Kevoulee/landscape/PITCHME.md

 ## Notable

 * Decentralised governance- TIX and AVT have instilled the reliance on the constant involvement of their tokens holders in the maintaining of the protocol
 * Transaction and processing costs?
-(The value of GET is guaranteed by covering for these transition and trading costs, with a minimum price of E0.50 per smart ticket)
+(The value of GET is guaranteed by covering for these transition and trading costs, with a minimum price of ETH 0.50 per smart ticket)
 * Token Velocity- the incentive for holding the token